Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Discussion

 \subsection{Benefits of SMC}

-\paragraph{Model Run Times} From a computational efficiency point of view, the SMC algorithm, because of its highly parallel nature, is faster than the full MCMC analysis.
-However, this may be an unfair comparison as the MCMC algorithm is based on ``plain vanilla'' random-walk Metropolis updates and could benefit from significant tuning itself.
-More sophisticated MCMC algorithms could be used, as exemplified in an epidemic context by Jewell et al. 2009.
-The use of differential geometric MCMC (Girolami \& Calderhead, 2011) or advances in the parallelisation of MCMC (Banterle et al, 2015), for example, could assist with improving MCMC run times.
-On the other hand, as MCMC steps are the main computational overhead of the SMC algorithm, any development of the MCMC algorithm may prove similarly advantageous to the SMC algorithm.
-As the target posteriors attain asymptotic normality it should be progressively easier for SMC to move between distributions over time, as can be seen in Figure \ref{fig:eta2}(C) where the daily running time decreases as data accumulate.
+\paragraph{Model Run Times} From a computational point of view, the SMC algorithm is faster than the plain vanilla MCMC as it is highly parallellisable.
+However, this may be an unfair comparison as we could have considered more sophisticated MCMC algorithms, as exemplified in an epidemic context by \cite{JewKCR09}.
+The use of differential geometric MCMC \citep{GirC11}, non-reversible MCMC \citep{BieFR16} or MCMC using parallelisation \citep{BanGLRarX} could improve run times.
+However, as MCMC steps are the main computational overhead of the SMC algorithm, any improvements to the MCMC algorithm's efficiency may also improve the SMC.
+As target posteriors attain asymptotic normality it should be progressively easier for SMC to move between distributions over time, as can be seen in Figure \ref{fig:eta2}(C) where the daily running time decreases as data accumulate.
 For any MCMC algorithm, the opposite will be generally true.

-\paragraph{Identifiability} Throughout, we have compared candidate MH-kernels via the KL-like statistics measuring the divergence between SMC posteriors from posteriors generated by the ``gold-standard'' MCMC.
-We have also constructed a reference distribution for the KL statistic to assess informally the significance of the observed divergences.
-This, however, assumes the reliability of the MCMC algorithm used.
-This superiority is called into question by the apparent better performance of the SMC algorithm in the presence of parameter unidentifiability around changepoints.
-The background ILI rate is modelled using a piecewise log-linear curve, allowing separate value for adults and children, with changepoints at $t_k =$ 84, 128, 176 and 245 days.
-The value of the curve at these knots is given by

-with linear interpolation giving the value of the curve at the intervening points.
-This results in background consultation rates for days 84, 85, and 86 that include the respective sums (neglecting the age effects) $\mu + \alpha_{84}$, $\mu + 0.98\alpha_{84} + 0.02\alpha_{128}$, $\mu + 0.96\alpha_{84} + 0.04\alpha_{128}$.
-This gives only weak identifiability of parameters $\mu$ and $\alpha_{84}$.
-This parameterisation, as shown in Figure \ref{fig:Bij.evo}, can induce convergence problems for MCMC while Figure \ref{fig:forecasts}(C) also exhibits the consequences of this problem at the $t_k = 176$ changepoint.
-Jasra et al (2011) claim that, for their example, SMC may well be superior to MCMC and this is one case where this is certainly true.
-The population MCMC carried out in the rejuvenation stage achieves good coverage of the sample space, without the individual chains having to do likewise.
-To improve the MCMC mixing, a reparameterisation or the use of a geometric sampler may improve sampling efficiency.

 \paragraph{Predictive Model Assessment}